-Child Support — In New Jersey, children have a constitutional right to be financially supported by both parents.
+Monmouth Child Support Lawyer — In New Jersey, children have a constitutional right to be financially supported by both parents.
 In the event of divorce, one parent typically pays child support to the other.
 The amount of this support varies based on multiple factors, including the income of each parent and the percentage of time the child spends with each parent.

 Our Monmouth County Divorce Lawyers Also Have Experience Helping Same-sex Couples Through Every Aspect of Divorce

-Potential determination of child custody and support
+- Potential determination of child custody and support

-The division of assets, including investments or businesses
+- The division of assets, including investments or businesses

-The division of debts
+- The division of debts